chrisfarnham/seefarblog/_sections/Philmont_Scout_Ranch_2025.md

 ![](Screenshot 2025-07-21 at 10.56.13 AM.png)

+> This post is the only post on this site that isn't about amateur radio.
+I brought
+> my Elecraft KH1 but kept it in a locker while on the hike.
+> We had a busy itinerary and I wanted to focus on Philmont activities with the crew and my son.

 ## Abreu

 Abreu is a themed camp where staff members portray the Abreu family in 1912 as they lived on this homestead.